-Component Description Description (11) USB ports (2) Connect a USB cable to a peripheral device, such as a keyboard, mouse, or USB hard drive, and charge peripheral devices.
-(12) USB port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices such as a smartphone, even when the computer is off with OSD Performance mode on.
-(13) USB port Connects a USB cable to a peripheral device, such as a keyboard, mouse, or USB hard drive, and charges peripheral devices.
+Component Description (7) DisplayPort (out) connector Connects the monitor to another monitor for multistreaming.
+(8) USB Type-B port (upstream) Connects the USB Type-B cable to a source device such as a computer or game console.
+NOTE: You must connect a USB Type-B cable from the source device to the monitor to enable USB Type-A ports on the monitor.
+(9) USB port Connects a USB cable to a peripheral device, such as a keyboard, mouse, or USB hard drive.
+(10) USB port with battery fast charging 1.2 Connects a USB device, provides high-speed data transfer, and charges small devices such as a smartphone, even when the computer is DC off with OSD Performance mode on.
+(11) USB port Connects a USB cable to a peripheral device, such as a keyboard, mouse, or USB hard drive.
+(12) USB port with battery fast charging 1.2 Connects a USB device, provides high-speed data transfer, and charges small devices such as a smartphone, even when the computer is DC off with OSD Performance mode on.